dragsa/dataroot-barbot/README.md

 - another mandatory step for a bar to be considered as possible ‘target’ - registration via public API provided by the bot;
 - bot is capable of maintaining different degree of questionnaires based on user's request: from very basic (for fast selection, e.g. "beer, now, fast, 6 people") to a very detailed (if the number of factors considered by the user is big);
-  as of now, these are kept as DB entries and there is no way to expand those via config, but support of this is on roadmap;
+  as of now, these are kept as DB entries and there is no way to expand those via config, but support of such configuration is on the roadmap;
 - bot supports multiple users;
 - actual decision is made based on several factors, each having configurable weights:
 1) availability of locations for requested time;